|Best Overall||Gary Yamamoto 5-Inch Senko||SEE IT||

-I can still remember my dad explaining what a Senko was to me when I started bass fishing as a little kid.
+Among the many life lessons I’ve learned from my dad, the power of the Senko ranks up there.
+I can still remember him explaining what a Senko was to me when I started bass fishing as a little kid.
 At the time, I didn’t understand why we were using fake worms when we could just use real ones.
-My father told me that if I learn how to fish a Senko, I’ll know how to catch a bass anywhere I go.
+My father told me that if I learned how to fish a Senko, I’d know how to catch a bass anywhere I go.
 So I learned how to fish Senkos every way I possibly could, and the funny thing is, my dad was right.
 If you know how to fish a Senko—you can catch bass anywhere you go.

 - Best Kit: XFISHMAN Senko Worms